huss-osman/linux-fundamentals/linux/sadservers/README.md

 ## SadServers (Easy, Medium, Hard)

-SadServers scenarios are used to simulate real-world Linux incidents and operational failures.
+**SadServers**, created by [Tomas Fernandez](https://sadservers.com), is a hands-on Linux troubleshooting platform designed to simulate real-world operational incidents and system failures.

-Unlike Bandit, which focuses on isolated command-line challenges, SadServers emphasizes **diagnosis, reasoning, and fixing broken systems** — closely mirroring how Linux is used in production environments.
+Unlike [Bandit](../bandit), which focuses on isolated command-line challenges, SadServers emphasizes **diagnosis, reasoning, and fixing broken systems** — closely mirroring how Linux is used in production environments.

 Each scenario documents:
 - Observed symptoms
 - Investigation steps and tools used
 - Root cause identification
 - Fix applied and validation
 - Key operational takeaway

 ---